edwardtanguay/techlanglearn/static/data/en-ll-writing-command-line-applications-in-go.md

 - language: en
 - topics: go
 - rank: 4.91
-- description: short course by Mike Tebeka, looks like he doesn't use any kind of framework like Cobra, etc.
+- description: short course by Miki Tebeka, looks like he doesn't use any kind of framework like Cobra, etc.
 - year: 2024

 ## TITLE, TIME, nnn